 “One of the issues that got me fired was that there was a split inside the company as to what the company ought to do,” Sculley told Cult of Mac in a wide-ranging interview in 2010.

 “There was one contingent that wanted Apple to be more of a business computer company,” Sculley said.
 “They wanted to open up the architecture and license it.
 There was another contingent, which I was a part of, that wanted to take the Apple methodology — the user experience and stuff like that — and move into the next generation of products, like the Newton.”

 While at Apple, Sculley sometimes got painted as an operations-minded outsider who lacked the world-changing vision of someone like Jobs.
 Sculley will be the first person to tell you he didn’t measure up to Jobs in this capacity.
 However, he oversaw some amazing R&D projects during his time as Apple CEO.

 One of these was the Newton.
-Often regarded as Sculley’s answer to the Mac, it represented his first attempt to launch a game-changing new product line during his tenure as CEO.
+Often regarded as Sculley’s answer to the Mac, it represented his first attempt at launching a game-changing new product line during his tenure as Apple CEO.